thebigcrafter/KygekJoinUI/README.md

 * {online} can be used to display currently online players on the server
 * {max_online} can be used to display maximum online players on the server
 * {world} can be used to display the world name the KygekJoinUI shows
+* Detects missing config file
+* Command execute mode can be as console or player
+* Add commands when player closes the KygekJoinUI by pressing the X button

 # How to Install